What Made WHO Back AZ-Oxford Vaccine Despite Concerns Of Low Efficacy To New Variants And Those Aged 65 And Above?

 "This suggests it is likely that the vaccine will be found to be efficacious," the SAGE committee concluded.

-WHO says that even with possibility of low efficacy, it still believes that the AstraZeneca vaccine would be beneficial for people above 65 years, given its ability to offer protection against severe COVID-19.
+WHO says that even with the possibility of low efficacy, it still believes that the AstraZeneca vaccine would be beneficial for people above 65 years, given its ability to offer protection against severe COVID-19.
 Older adults are at high risk of developing severe disease and death due to COVID-19.

 "Older adults are identified as a priority group in the WHO SAGE Prioritization Roadmap.
 This Prioritization is supported by vaccine impact modelling work, even for vaccine efficacy that is substantially below that observed among younger adults administered AZD1222.
 Taking the totality of available evidence into account, WHO recommends the vaccine for use in persons aged 65 years and older,” the world body noted.

-What will be the impact of WHO recommendation on COVID-19 vaccination?
+What will be the impact of WHO's recommendation on COVID-19 vaccination?

 The WHO recommendation will help clear concerns among many countries about using the AstraZeneca-Oxford vaccine in the backdrop of new SARS-CoV-2 variants and limited data on people above 65.